LouChao98/seq2seq_with_qcfg/README.md

 # Seq2Seq + QCFG

+The code of our ACL2023 paper "Improving Grammar-based Sequence-to-Sequence Modeling with Decomposition and Constraints".

+This is the dev code containing lots of unrelated and experimental code.
+We will clean this repo soon.

 The code heavily uses two packages:
 * `pytorch-lightning` for most of workflows, https://www.pytorchlightning.ai/
 * `hydra` for configuration, https://hydra.cc/